 My great-aunt died while sleeping on the couch.
 My great-uncle was found dead in his bed.
 Another great-uncle dropped dead in the yard.
 My grandfather was found dead in his home.
 My cousin went in for a simple surgery and found out in recovery that her body was riddled with cancer and was given 2 weeks to live.
 My aunt fainted and never woke up.
 My grandmother was diagnosed with cancer and lived another 6 months.
-And, earlier this week, my cousin dropped dead.
+And, recently, my cousin passed away.

 My mom said something that made me pause.
 She said, “While attending the funeral of their loved one, none of them had any idea the next funeral would be their own.”

 And then I thought, my cousin’s funeral could be the last one I attend!